mikenomitch/containers/README.md

 const response = await container.containerFetch(request, 9000);
 ```

-The `containerFetch` method will automatically detect WebSocket upgrade requests based on the 'Upgrade: websocket' header.
 By default `fetch` also will do this by calling `containerFetch`.

 ### Container Configuration Example